 The CM's RSA key MUST have a public exponent of F_4 (65537 decimal, 0x010001).
-The CM's RSA key MUST have a modulus length of 1024 bits.
+The CM's RSA key MUST have a modulus length of 1024 bits for the legacy PKI certificate and 2048 bits for the new PKI certificate.
 The CMTS MUST use the RSAES-OAEP encryption scheme defined in [RSA3].
 When performing this encryption, the CMTS MUST use:

 - 1. SHA-1 for the hash function; - 2.
 MGF1 with SHA-1 for the mask-generation function; and - 3.
-The empty string for the encoding parameter string.

-Note: Baseline Privacy [SCTE 22-2] employed the encryption scheme described in version 1.5 of the PKCS #1 standard [RSA1].
+The empty string for the encoding parameter string. - NOTE: Baseline Privacy [SCTE 22-2] employed the encryption scheme described in version 1.5 of the PKCS #1 standard [RSA1].
 This is the same scheme as RSAES-PKCS1-v1_5 in [RSA3].

 In order to maintain backwards compatibility, CMTSs MUST revert to RSAES-PKCS1-v1_5 for encrypting the authorization key when falling back to BPI.